FunkyCracky/MyAnimeListToCSV/README.md

 # MyAnimeListToCSV

-This small project fetches your list from MyAnimeList and returns a CSV file that you can use on Microsoft Excel, for example.
-Analyse it the way MAL can't!
+This small project fetches your anime or manga list from MyAnimeList and returns a CSV file that you can use on Microsoft Excel, for example.
+Analyse it the way MAL doesn't!

-**Pre-requisites (use pip to install):** requests, bs4

 ## For the future

 - Expand to other platforms (AniList, AnimePlanet, etc.)
-- Allow fetching of manga lists